iPhone, iPad, and iPod Touch Mail

 After you enter your email address in the box above, this page will show you a link to add a profile to your device.

 Your device will then show this screen:

-Tap Install Now.
-(Your device may ask you for your passcode if you have one configured, then you may need to click Install a second time.
+Tap Install.
+Your device may ask you for your passcode if you have one configured, then you may need to click Install a second time.

 Your device will then ask you to enter your full name, which is the name that others see your mail as being “From”, such as “Joan of Arc” or “Philip J. Fry”: